-If you have a car loan over your head and you want to sell the car, though it’s tough it’s not impossible.
-The most preferred option is to close your loan account by prepaying the loan and then sell the car.
+Do you want to sell your car while your car loan is still active?
+Though it is tough, it is not impossible.
+The most preferred option is to close your loan account by settling the loan in advance and then selling the car.
 But if you are unable to repay the loan, there is an option to transfer the loan to the next person.
 To be able to transfer your car loan to somebody else, you need to surrender the ownership of the vehicle to them as well.
 Banks might allow you to take the burden of a car loan off your shoulders by handing it over to someone else, provided you meet their requirements.
-Whatever be the reason for selling the car, you can transfer the loan using the process given below.
+Whatever be the reason for selling the car, you can transfer the loan by following the process mentioned below:

 Your loan documents will clearly state if it is possible to transfer your loan to another person.
 If you are unable to find this information, you can contact your bank and get clarification on the options of transfer and the process.
 If your bank has specifically mentioned that the loan is not transferrable, then it will be extremely difficult if not impossible to transfer it.